lindbrook/packageRank/README.md

 # Note that data.table::fread() relies on R.utils::decompressFile().
 ```

-This means that logs are intelligently cached; those that have already
+This means that logs are cached; logs that have already been downloaded
-been downloaded in your current R session will not be downloaded again.
+in your current R session will not be downloaded again.

 #### timeout